 “Take music creativity and talent, for example,” Arnone says.
 “Anyone who has played an instrument has heard the old colloquialism, ‘practice makes perfect.’
 This is absolutely true, but we have to dig a bit deeper.”

 Arnone says that certain heritable characteristics can be rather straightforward.
 But others — like the heritability of musical talent — prove to be more of a challenge.
-He points to a 2016 study that revealed links between genes that are involved with cognition, memory, and learning with musical phenotypes.
+He points to that revealed links between genes that are involved with cognition, memory, and learning with musical phenotypes.
 These include ability and aptitude, listening, practice, and so forth.
 Another study using music found that the presence of one particular cluster of genes was directly related to musical creativity.

 “There is much work to be done to fully characterize and understand how all of these components work together, but in this case, there is a clear heritable relationship,” Arnone says.

 Beverly Solomon, 63, of Texas, says she always wondered about the scientific proof behind her creative interest.
 But she’s never wavered on its beginnings.
 Solomon’s mother was an award-winning fashion designer in the 1950s.
 Her mother’s father painted signs during World War II, and her mother would often lend him a helping hand.

 “My mother raised me on the arts,” says Solomon, who now owns an international art and design firm.
 “As a child, she encouraged me to design my own clothes and we would make them together.”

 Solomon’s mother enrolled her in summer art school at the Houston Museum of Fine Arts.
 She eagerly read every fashion magazine made available to her.
 Once, she says, she even lied about her age so she could work in fashion at an upscale department store.
 Eventually, Solomon scored her first break in sales and marketing at the luxury fashion company Diane von Furstenberg.

 At least in Solomon’s case, the old saying indeed hits close to home: Like mother, like daughter.